kellya72/R-tutorials/Tutorial 3/Tutorial_3.md

 Scatterplots
 ------------

--   We will start by producing a basic scatterplot of the `disp` (engine displacement in litres) and `cty` (city miles per gallon) variables.
+-   We will start by producing a basic scatterplot of the `displ` (engine displacement in litres) and `cty` (city miles per gallon) variables.

 ``` r
 ggplot(data = mpg) +